aquasecurity/tfsec/README.md

 You may wish to ignore some warnings.
 If you'd like to do so, you can simply add a comment containing `tfsec:ignore:<rule>` to the offending line in your templates.
-If the problem refers to a block of code, such as a multiline string, you can add the comment on the line above the block, by itself.
+Alternatively, you can add the comment to the line above the block containing the issue, or to the module block to ignore all occurrences of an issue inside the module.

 For example, to ignore an open security group rule: